saurabh2907/Covid-Data-Engineering-Projects/README.md

 2. connect to athena and query data
 3. etl job in python
 4. save results to s3
+5. glue deployment
-5. build tables on redshift
+6. build tables on redshift
-6. copy data to redshift
+7. copy data to redshift